A Blunderbuss from Aceh

 This caption was written by General-Major Smits, the first commander of the Colonial Military Veteran boarding house Bronbeek, in 1881 and is therefor a good lead that these type of blunderbusses were made in the Banjarmasin and Negara area.

 Smoothbore, made of indigenous steel with a nice forging pattern, which was derived from the Ottomans, with silver inlay in typical Chinese Straits style.
 The chiseled silver inlayed surface depicts a ‘Banji’ swastika variation and floral design which is often seen on Qing furniture.
 The barrel-tang is attached to the stock with a screw and held in place by a wedge.
 The flintlock mechanism is European import, British to be precise.
 Made in the last quarter of the 18th century by the firm ‘Tower’ in London for colonial export.
 The lock was marked with the ‘Broad Arrow’, a quality inspection mark.
 The center of the plate depicts a crown with the letters ‘G’ and ‘R’ which stands for ‘George Rex’, better known as King George.
 It remains in excellent functioning condition.
 Many examples were converted from flintlock to percussion in a later stage.
 This example has its original matchlock which indicates its early age.
+The barrel bares the Chinese ‘申’ mark which is likely ment for assembly of the gun parts.

 Made from mahogany with a carved and gilded prunus design on the butt-stock in typical Chinese style.
 The handle has a crosshatched design which is copied from the European sporting and hunting rifles.
 The base of the stock has two brass thimbles to held the ramrod in place.
 Underneath is a ring to attach a lanyard to carry the gun.
 The back of the butt is covered with a brass plate for protection.
 The trigger guard is made of bronze and provides excellent protection.